 A warm winter jacket

 Saving a few bucks will most certainly not be top of mind when you're freezing on a snowy winter day.
-Invest in a warm coat that will outlast harsh winters for
+Invest in a warm coat that will outlast harsh winters for years, or even decades.

 Good running shoes

 A good pair of shoes can easily cost $100 or more.
 But even beginners should regularly replace their shoes.
-Running on old soles
+Running on old soles can lead to injuries such as shin splints, runner's knee and IT band syndrome, which take months to heal.

 Soft toilet paper